genevate/style_guides/design/accessibility.md

 ## Guidelines

+- Use `lang` attribute to ensure document is read correctly via screen readers.
+Common use is `<html lang="en-US">` but can also be applied to specific tags within the document when content contains mixed use of language.
 - Use concise but descriptive text for image `alt` attributes.
 Example: *"Red barn with aluminum roof and dilapidated wooden door set against freshly plowed field and clear blue sky."*
 - Use the image `alt` attribute to avoid invalid HTML and inconsistent behavior.
 It also prevents